ibm-messaging/mq-jms-spring/README.md

 permissions and limitations under the license.

 ### Health Warning
 This package is provided as-is with no guarantees of support or updates.
+You cannot use IBM formal support channels (Cases/PMRs) for assistance with material in this repository.
 There are also no guarantees of compatibility with any future versions of the package;
 the API is subject to change based on any feedback.
 Versioned releases are made to assist with using stable APIs.